AbdelazimLokma/542-Weather-Prediction/README.md

 ## How to Run This Project

-1. Install the necessary dependencies using the following command:

-    ```bash
-    pip install -r requirements.txt
-    ```

-2. Run the Jupyter notebook `report.ipynb` to see the data processing, model training, and evaluation.
+1. Run the Jupyter notebook `lstm_and_rr_models.ipynb` to see the data processing, model training, and evaluation.

-3. You can also execute the Kalshi trading strategy by using the trading script found in `kalshi_trading.py`.
+2. You can also execute the Kalshi trading strategy by using the trading script found in `kalshi_trading.py`.

 ## Project Files

-- `report.ipynb`: Jupyter notebook with all data analysis, model training, and results.
+- `lstm_and_rr_models.ipynb`: (Jupyter notebook with LSTM and Ridge Regression models)
 - `kalshi_trading.py`: Python script for implementing the Kalshi trading strategy.
 - `Kalshi-Recent-Activity.csv`: CSV file showing the trades made on Kalshi.
 - `README.md`: This file.